maxamey/6.3-CCvalidation/README.md

     - [x] listen for input value changes
     - [x] use validator method to see if current input value is a correct string length
-    - [] toggle class for cc name if validator
+    - [x] toggle class for cc name if validator
-    - [] set state back to false when name input is invalid again
+    - []x set state back to false when name input is invalid again

 ## Development